-PARCA Phase Activities Approximate Timescales Activities and Outputs 0 Pre-PARCA Bi-lateral discussions between National Grid and a customer before a PARCA has been agreed.
-U Signature discussions This is not technically a PARCA Phase however it has been included for completeness 1 PARCA Application Window & ad-hoc QSEC Auction (if required) Network Capability Assessment & Investment Up to 6 months The PARCA Application Window would be opened and National Grid would undertake an Ad-hoc QSEC Auction if a PARCA Application requesting NTS Entry Capacity has been accepted.
-We would undertake network analysis to determine how the requested level of capacity could be provided to the PARCA Applicant / Applicants given our existing capacity obligations and forecast future supply and demand patterns.
-We would make best use of existing system capability and / or NTS Capacity substitution, before considering investing in increased system capability.
+PARCA Phase Activities Approximate Timescales Activities and Outputs 0 Pre-PARCA Signature Bi-lateral discussions between National Grid and a customer before a PARCA has been agreed.
+O discussions This is not technically a PARCA Phase however it has been included for completeness PARCA Application Window & ad-hoc QSEC on 3.
+Signature of the control of th The PARCA Application Window would be opened and National Grid would undertake an Ad-hoc QSEC Auction if a PARCA Application requesting NTS Entry Capacity has been accepted.
+1 Auction (if required) We would undertake network analysis to determine how the requested level of capacity could be provided to the PARCA Applicant / Applicants given our existing capacity obligations and forecast future supply and demand patterns.
+Network Capability Assessment & We would make best use of existing system capability and / or NTS Capacity substitution, before considering investing in increased system capability.
 If network investment is required, we would determine the different available investment options.
-Options Identified The outputs of the PARCA Phase 1 process would be issued to the PARCA Applicant in order that they can confirm whether they wish to proceed to PARCA Phase 2.
-2 Capacity Reserved & Planning Submission Reserved & Up to 60 Upon confirmation from the PARCA Applicant that they wish to proceed to PARCA Phase 2, the level of NTS Capacity identified in the PARCA Phase 1 outputs would be reserved at the appropriate NTS Exit and/or Entry Points for the PARCA Applicant.
-National Grid would undertake the appropriate works, if required, and will progress investment design works and an appropriate planning application.
+Investment Options Identified The outputs of the PARCA Phase 1 process would be issued to the PARCA Applicant in order that they can confirm whether they wish to proceed to PARCA Phase 2.
+Capacity Reserved & Planning Up to 60 Submission months Activities undertaken Upon confirmation from the PARCA Applicant that they wish to proceed to PARCA Phase 2, the level of NTS Capacity identified in the PARCA Phase 1 outputs would be reserved at the appropriate NTS Exit and/or Entry Points for the PARCA Applicant.
+2 National Grid would undertake the appropriate works, if required, and will progress investment design works and an appropriate planning application.
 PARCA Phase 2 would apply up to receipt of planning approval.
 If no planning works are required to provide the NTS Capacity to the PARCA Applicant, it will be reserved until their respective capacity allocation date as identified in the PARCA Phase 1 outputs.
-3 Capacity Allocation & Construction Activities Up to 24 months Following the completion of PARCA Phase 2 activities and upon confirmation from the PARCA Applicant, the reserved NTS Capacity will be allocated and construction activities (if required) would begin.
-If a contractual or commercial solution can be agreed as an alternative to construction then it would also be finalised and agreed during PARCA Phase 3.
+Capacity ion & Up to 24 uction months Following the completion of PARCA Phase 2 activities and upon confirmation from the PARCA Applicant, the reserved NTS Capacity will be allocated and construction activities (if required) would begin.
+3 Allocation & Construction Activities If a contractual or commercial solution can be agreed as an alternative to construction then it would also be finalised and agreed during PARCA Phase 3.
 Upon allocation of any reserved NTS Capacity, UNC User Commitment applies.